Emergency Eye Care

 - Do not drive or operate machinery if your vision is impaired.

 Emergency Eye Care Services at Primary Eye Care

-At Primary Eye Care in Arlington and South Main, we will provide you with the best treatment for your urgent eye health needs to help ensure you have a safe and speedy recovery.
+At Primary Eye Care of Arlington and South Main, we will provide you with the best treatment for your urgent eye health needs to help ensure you have a safe and speedy recovery.
 During the eye exam, your doctor will get a full picture of the issue and its potential causes.
 Depending on the type of emergency, this exam may involve specialized tests for accurate diagnosis.
-Once your doctor has a better idea of the issue at hand, a treatment plan will be created.
+Once your doctor has a better idea of the issue at hand, we will create a treatment plan.
 This plan may include eye drops or other remedies to promote your recovery.
 Many eye issues resolve quickly with proper care and attention.
 Your doctor will equip you with what you need for optimal healing.

 If you suspect you need emergency eye care, do not wait.
-Call our office today to get the help you need from our qualified doctors.
+Call our office today to get the help you need from our qualified doctor.